 Planning a trip on a budget?
 There are lots of free things to do and see in the Pocono Mountains.
-We’ve lined up seven no-cost activities in the Poconos to start experiencing today.
+We’ve lined up eight no-cost activities in the Poconos to start experiencing today.

-From exploring our beautiful downtowns to experiencing the great outdoors, there are plenty of ways to enjoy a Poconos vacation without breaking the bank.
+From exploring our beautiful downtowns to experiencing the great outdoors, from free events and free concerts to free beaches, there are plenty of ways to enjoy a budget friendly Poconos vacation without breaking the bank.
 If you're coming from nearby Northeastern US cities like New York City and Philadelphia, you'll save on gas as well!
 The Poconos is just a short drive away.
 Add these free activities to your summer must-do list.

 Take a Downtown Stroll